-During the trial, certain testimony was presented to you by the reading of a deposition.
+During the trial, certain testimony was presented to you by the reading of a deposition or the playing of a video deposition.
 This testimony is entitled to the same consideration you would give it had the witness personally appeared in court.